enkidevs/generator-enki/README.md

 Available templates:

 - `yo enki` will produce an insight template, or an exercise template
-- `yo enki:workout` will produce a topic template
+- `yo enki:workout` will produce a workout template
-- `yo enki:topic` will generate a topic
+- `yo enki:subtopic` will generate a subtopic template
-- `yo enki:subtopic` will generate a subtopic
+- `yo enki:topic` will generate a topic template